 8.2.3.1 Overview

-This clause provides a full characterization of VTM against H.264/AVC according to clause 7.2.1.
-The results provided in clauses 6 and 8.2.2 are used for the characterization.8.2.3.2 Scenario 1: Full HD
+This clause provides information related to the characterization of VTM against H.264/AVC according to clause 7.2.1.
+The results provided in clauses 6 and 8.2.2 are considered for the characterization.

+The results in clause 6 for the anchor are not verified.

+Analysis of the PSNR ranges provided in the clause 6 for H.264/AVC and in sub-clauses 8.2.2 of the VVC shows that their rate distortion curves exhibit an average overlap of 61% across scenarios.
+As a consequence, the aggregation of results for all rate points for all sequences in each scenario is not substantial enough and do not provide an accurate representation for codec characterisation.
+BD rate gain are not reported in this section.

+A way to obtain a substantial overlap for accurate estimation of BD rate gain estimates would be to adjust QP values of AVC for better alignments with the ones of HM and VVC.

+8.2.3.2 Scenario 1: Full HD

+This clause provides information related to the characterization of VTM mode configurations against H.264/AVC for Scenario 1 Full HD.

+For this scenario, the PSNR ranges of the curves between VVC and H.264/AVC overlaps at an average of 59% and can be as low as 29%

-This clause provides characterization of VTM mode configurations against H.264/AVC for Scenario 1 Full HD.
-In particular, Table 8.2.3.2-1 provides the BD rate gain of VTM with S1-VTM-01 against H.264/AVC with configuration S1-HM-01, i.e. with the Full HD SDR scenario reference sequences.
+[In particular, Table 8.2.3.2-1 provides the BD rate gain of VTM with S1-VTM-01 against H.264/AVC with configuration S1-JM-01, i.e., with the Full HD SDR scenario reference sequences.